-Sailors treated over contaminated water on warship
+Sailors treated over contaminated water on HMS Portland warship

 Last month it tracked a Russian warship as it sailed in international waters close to the UK.

-The Type 23 frigate was launched in 1999 and over the years has been used in anti-drug missions in the Caribbean (2007) and deployed against pirates off the Horn of Africa (2009).
+The Type 23 frigate was commissioned in 2001 and over the years has been used in anti-drug missions in the Caribbean (2007) and deployed against pirates off the Horn of Africa (2009).

 The ship also helped with disaster relief in Belize after Hurricane Dean in 2007.